Do’s in Rome – With my insider tips you will become familiar with Rome and learn what to do and what not to miss.

 You can find more shopping malls in the periphery, but they are not easily reached by public transport.

 Have a look inside my post about shopping in Rome.

-Attractions, which you can see from the open bus, are Colosseum, Palatine Hill and Circus Maximus, Bocca della Verità, Teatro Marcello, Capitol hill, Piazza Venezia, the city center and the Castel Sant’Angelo.
-To the Vatican you have a small footpath from the stop of the open buses.
-Also in the Center you have to continue by feet to the Spanish steps, the Trevi Fountain, the Pantheon, Piazza Navona, Campo de ‘Fiori, Trastevere and the ghetto.
+Places to see from the open bus include the Colosseum, Palatine, Circus Maximus, Bocca della Verità, Teatro Marcello, Capitol, Piazza Venezia, the city center and Castel Sant’Angelo.
+The Vatican is a short walk from the stop of the Open Buses.
+Also in the center you can walk to the Spanish Steps, the Trevi Fountain, the Pantheon, Piazza Navona, Campo de ‘Fiori, the Ghetto and Trastevere.

 Is still my last insider tip: If you have questions, write me and I will reply as soon as possible.
 Even if you’re already in Rome, always look on my page.
 Many tours and tickets can be booked as a mobile ticket for the same day or the next day!
 You’ll find important information about strikes and high holidays day by day.
 And follow me on Facebook so you can always get new impressions from Rome.

-10 don’ts in Rome
+10 don’ts in Rome · My little survival guide

 Here are my tips on the 10 don’ts in Rome.
 Follow these suggestions and you will enjoy a perfect time in Rome.
 Continue->